Skip to main content

 Our analysis informs strategies to improve older adults’ housing and health care.
 Among our findings:

-• Longevity: On average, senior housing residents experience greater longevity than the non-congregate comparison group in the first two years following move-in across all but one measure, overall and by setting.
+• On average, senior housing residents experience greater longevity than the non-congregate comparison group in the first two years following move-in across all but one measure, overall and by setting.
 Furthermore, senior housing residents receive more preventative and rehabilitative care in the first two years following move-in than community-dwelling peers.

 Project Leads